apacheignite/documentation/http/rest-api.md

-Ignite provides HTTP REST client that gives you the ability to communicate with the grid over HTTP and HTTPS protocols using REST approach.
-REST APIs can be used to perform various operations like read/write from/to cache, execute tasks, get cache and node metrics  and more.
+Ignite provides an HTTP REST client that gives you the ability to communicate with the grid over HTTP and HTTPS protocols using REST approach.
+REST APIs can be used to perform different operations like read/write from/to cache, execute tasks, get various metrics  and more.

 * [Returned value](#returned-value)
 * [Log](#log)